Softdrink117/esp-in-de/README.md

 ### Currently Defined Features

-- Support for 2L8B (JAMMA spec)
-  - Optional: Support for 2L12B or 2L16B
+- Support for 2L16B + Start
-    - Normally I wouldn't be a big fan of 16B support (too many darn buttons) but for the specific case of autofire and remapping I think it actually has some merit
-  - Start buttons are supported
 - Input viewer: animated web visualization that can be used as an OBS Browser Source for live streams
 - Input remapper: arbitrary reassignment of buttons to user preference
 - Sideswap: allow a 1LxB control panel to be used as Player 1 or Player 2